Skip to content

 3. Backend Processing:

-• It then calls the Hotels API to check available accommodations for the specified dates.
+• It then calls TheSportsDB API to retrieve league information for the relevant sport/country.

 4. Aggregation: